gabrielvaladao/gabrielvaladao.github.io/README.md

 This website is being crafted to be robust and extensible as a prototype for similar portfolio sites in future.
 Improvements are ongoing.

-It's temporarily hosted at [https://adoring-galileo-1070ff.netlify.com/](https://adoring-galileo-1070ff.netlify.com/)
+See it live at [labrysinthe.com](https://www.labrysinthe.com/)

-It's built on the following tech:
+This site was built with:

 - [React Static](https://react-static.js.org) + 'basic' template
 - [Styled Components](https://www.styled-components.com/) with theming